Soyaib10/popcorndb-api/README.md

-1. panic vs return- when to do what? page 87
+# 1. Panic vs Return - When to do what? page 87

 # 4.3- Restricting inputs
 - add error handling for checking unknown fileds, multiple json and large files more than one mb